 Benefits of Cloud Computing?

-- Lower costs for storing services or cloud services.
+- Reduce costs for storage services or cloud services.

-- The user can be charged only for the resources they used.
+- An individual can only be charged for the resources they used.

 Characteristics of Cloud Computing

-Cloud computing services mature both commercially and technologically because it will be easier for companies to maximize the potential benefits.
-There are some of the characteristics and features of cloud computing.
+These services mature both commercially and technologically because it will be easier for companies to maximize the potential benefits.
+There are some of the characteristics.

 - Can be secure & affordable.